slash4/Model01-Firmware/README.md

 # Keyboardio Model 01 Firmware

+## Extended config maintained by Andrew Gallagher (@andrewgdotcom, ABG)

+Please read [README-abg.md] for a full description of the layout extensions.
+The rest of this file contains build instructions and still applies.

 _The default firmware for the Keyboardio Model 01_

 <h3>This is a quick start guide for folks who are familiar with Arduino and prefer to use the command line.
 For everyone else: